 Regarding internal corporate approvals, in general terms, any actions or activities which fall within the scope of the corporate purpose of the company are subject to fewer formalities.

 However, in case of private limited liability companies (sociedades de responsabilidad limitada), shareholders' approval may need to be obtained before carrying out certain transactions.
 In public limited liability companies (sociedades anónimas), despite not being mandatory, the shareholders' approval is also usually obtained (see question 2.1 above for more information on corporate benefit).

-If the amount of the guarantee represents an excess of 25% of the value of the assets which appear in the latest balance sheet of the company - having the consideration of an "essential asset" as per the Spanish Companies Act - it is also required to obtain the shareholders' approval.
-The aim of this regulation is to reserve for the general meeting the approval of certain transactions which, due to their financial significance, can have similar effects to those of a structural modification, even though, from a technical perspective, they do not constitute such kind of transaction.
+If the amount of the guarantee represents an excess of 25% of the value of the assets which appear in the latest balance sheet of the company - having the consideration of an "essential asset" as per the Spanish Companies Act - it is also mandatory to obtain the shareholders' approval as the shareholders' meeting (not the board) holds exclusive competence to adopt any decision involving the disposal of assets exceeding such threshold.
+The aim of this regulation is: (i) to reserve for the shareholders the approval of certain transactions which, due to their financial significance, can have similar effects to those of a structural modification, even though, from a technical perspective, they do not constitute such kind of transaction; and (ii) to protect the minority shareholders.